humm-devadmin/hummdocs/docs/pos/api/invite.md

 tracking_data | Associative array | Echoes tracking_data sent on the request
 signature | Hex string case-insensitive | Payload that is signed using HMAC-SHA256 using a device specific key

-<h3>Testing</h3>
+## Testing

 The following describes dummy API requests that return a predictable response.
-Please contact <a href="mailto:%email%">%email%</a> to get access to the test/dummy APIs.
+Please contact <a href="mailto:pit@%domain%">pit@%domain%</a> to get access to the test/dummy APIs.

 Request -> x_purchase_amount | Response -> x_status | Response -> x_code
 -----------|-----------|-----------